talkative-tangs/bangazon-react/README.md

 With this server running, and the API running through Django on `localhost:8000/api/v1`, you should now be able to use this applicaton.

+You can navigate through the E-Commerce pages(the admin side wasn't finished) and create new customers, product types, products, and payment types.
+You can also edit each instance of those.
+You can also view orders created.